-Old fashioned icebox cookie recipes made baking cookies easy and convenient thanks to the arrival of kitchen iceboxes.
-Freezing cookie dough in long cylindrical rolls and simply slicing off cookies from the frozen roll whenever needed for baking proved to be a big hit with busy homemakers.
+An old fashioned icebox cookie recipe makes baking cookies easy and convenient.
+After the arrival of kitchen iceboxes, freezing cookie dough in cylindrical rolls and simply slicing off cookies from the frozen roll whenever needed, proved to be a big hit with busy homemakers.

-You can take advantage of these vintage cookie dough recipes to make a plateful of cookies whenever you feel like it, maybe for a school lunch, or simply for snacking on.
-Why buy expensive cookie dough from the supermarket when you can easily make it yourself, and homemade is more wholesome too.
+You can take advantage of these vintage cookie dough recipes to make a plateful of homemade cookies whenever you want, for school lunches or for snacking on while watching a movie.

 You'll find it's always handy to have a roll of frozen cookie dough in the fridge or freezer.
-As Mom used to say, you never know when company will arrive.
+As Mom used to say, "You can never know when company will arrive."

 When well hardened, take a sharp knife and slice off pieces of whatever thickness you want for cookies.
 Replace remainder of roll in icebox.
 Place sliced pieces on a baking sheet or pan and bake as usual.

-These cookies are most satisfactory if you have a refrigerator or icebox.
-The dough can be kept almost indefinitely, and a few cookies baked at a time.
+These homemade cookies are most satisfactory if you have a refrigerator or icebox.
+The dough can be kept almost indefinitely, and a few cookies baked at a time, when needed.

 One cup shortening, 2 cups brown sugar, 2 eggs unbeaten, 1 cup nutmeats chopped fine, 1 teaspoon vanilla, 3 cups pastry flour, 1 teaspoon salt, 1 teaspoon baking powder, 1/2 teaspoon soda.